vermicida/node-sparrest/README.md

 }
 ```

-And if you want to change the default static files directory, which is `./static`, try this:
+If you want to change the default static files directory, which is `./static`, try this:
 ```json
 {
   "dirs": {